astronautlabs/st2010/README.md

 > Vertical Ancillary Data Mapping of ANSI/SCTE 104 Messages

 > 📝 **Beta Quality**
-> This library is new, no compatibility is currently guaranteed between
+> This library is new, with limited compatibility guarantees between
 > releases (beta, semver 0.x.x).

 An implementation of ST 2010 in Typescript